joedarc/preferred/README.md

 # Simple Example

 This simple example shows how to use preferred in a Rails model.
 Default values are optional.
 Preferred will provides types for string, decimal, integer, boolean, and date.
+Preferences are prefixed with "preferred_".

 Create a model and ensure that it has a JSONB column called preference_hash